Adyen/adyen-apple-pay-provisioning-ios/README.md

 1. Drag the static `AdyenApplePayProvisioning/XCFramework/Static/AdyenApplePayProvisioning.xcframework` and `AdyenApplePayExtensionProvisioning/XCFramework/Static/AdyenApplePayExtensionProvisioning.xcframework` (wallet extension) to the `Frameworks, Libraries, and Embedded Content` section in your general target settings.
 2. Make sure the static `AdyenApplePayProvisioning.xcframework` and `AdyenApplePayExtensionProvisioning.xcframework` is not embedded.
-3. Select `AdyenApplePayProvisioning.bundle` inside `AdyenApplePayProvisioning.xcframework` (same for extension) and check "Copy items if needed", then select "Add".

 ## Usage